dbc60/blog/content/note/hugo.rst

 categories: [web]
 tags: [hugo]
 cssDetail: "drop-caps-cheshire"
-summary: Some notes on `Hugo`_, a static site generator.
+summary: Some notes on Hugo, a static site generator.
 ---

-Hugo has an extended version that seems to be for supporting Sass/SCSS.
+`Hugo`_ has an extended version that seems to be for supporting Sass/SCSS.
 It adds ``toCSS`` to the ``resources`` object.
 Vanilla Hugo doesn't have that method.